devmeng/aspectj-plugin/README.md

 }

 ```
-Well, after configs aspectj-plugin repsoitory, we will apply plugin under build.gradle of module, like
+Well, after configs aspectj-plugin repository, we will apply plugin under build.gradle of module, like
 ```groovy
 apply plugin: "aspectj" //or in action scope of plugins, like: id 'aspectj'
 ```